Is Freshpet Select good for dogs? You’re probably wondering just that, and as an experienced, proud raw feeder I’d say nope.

 In case you were wondering if I did the deed and fed Missy & Buzz the Freshpet Select roll – yes, I did.
 I paid $5.29 for it after all and applied the concept “waste not, want not”.

-It’s the cumulative exposure to questionable ingredients over months and years that wreaks havoc on our dogs’ immune systems and can ultimately make them very sick and shorten their lifespans.
+It’s the cumulative exposure to questionable ingredients over months and years that wreaks havoc on our dogs’ immune systems.
+This can ultimately make them very sick and shorten their lifespans.

-I fed the roll over the course of about 5 days and mixed it in with the raw food I currently have in the freezer.
+I fed the roll over the course of about 5 days and mixed it in with the raw dog food I currently have in the freezer.

-To be fair I do have to mention that Freshpet has several other pet food lines, one of which is actually a raw food line.
+To be fair, I do have to mention that Freshpet has several other pet food lines, one of which is actually a raw dog food line.
 I didn’t find out about the Vital Raw option until I did some research about the brand online.
 Vital Raw is grain-free and comes in two protein choices (chicken & beef).

 Ok, so I wasn’t overly impressed with the ingredient list of the Freshpet Select roll given that it contains a lot of synthetic supplements and unnecessary ingredients I don’t want my dogs to be exposed to on a regular basis.